JoanZapata/android-iconify/README.md

 **Iconify** allows you to easily include vector icons in your `TextView`, `Button`, etc… The icons are infinitely **scalable**, and **customizable** with shadows and everything you can do on texts.

-It currently supports three icon font libraries out-of-the-box, and there are many more to come.
+It currently supports a few icon font libraries out-of-the-box, and there are many more to come.
 In case you need a custom one, it allows you to add your own icons from icon font generation services like [fontello.com](http://fontello.com/), [icomoon.io](https://icomoon.io/) or [fontastic.me](http://fontastic.me/).

 > If you're migrating from version 1.X.X, please read the [migration guide](MIGRATION.md).